 You’ll take part in multi-day camps, where you’ll talk and learn about song structure and strategies for crafting lyrics and melodies.
 You’ll also capture your impressions of amazing places, using whatever means you like, (e.g., journaling, photography, visual art, etc.).

-Each program includes at least one opportunity to showcase your songs at a public performance!
+Each program may include one opportunity to showcase your songs at a public performance.